MohamedHamadaElshenawy/Memory-game/README.md

 #Matching Game

-Table of Contents
+Table of Contents :-
- -introduction
+ introduction.
- -Contributors
+ Contributors.

- play it from here "https://mohamedhamadaelshenawy.github.io/Memory-game/"
+ play it from here "https://mohamedhamadaelshenawy.github.io/Memory-game/".

-Introduction
+Introduction.

 The game board consists of sixteen "cards" arranged in a grid.
 The deck is made up of eight different pairs of cards,